 Canon SL2 versus Canon SL1

-The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Canon EOS Rebel SL1 (labelled Canon 100D in some countries) are two digital cameras that were officially introduced, respectively, in June 2017 and March 2013.
+The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Canon EOS Rebel SL1 (labelled Canon 100D in some countries) are two digital cameras that were revealed to the public, respectively, in June 2017 and March 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The SL2 has a resolution of 24 megapixel, whereas the SL1 provides 17.9 MP.

-The physical size and weight of the Canon SL2 and the Canon SL1 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon SL2 and the Canon SL1.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the SL2 – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the SL2 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL1 is somewhat smaller (6 percent) than the Canon SL2.
 Moreover, the SL1 is markedly lighter (10 percent) than the SL2.
 In this context, it is worth noting that neither the SL2 nor the SL1 are weather-sealed.